Jaganpallapolu/InnovixionTech-Mar1/README.md

-This is the basic webscraping example using python
+This is the basic web scraping example using python